-Several herbicides including metolachlor, atrazine, simazine, terbuthylazine, tebuthiuron, clopyralid, fluroxpyr were detected from the laboratory-analysed water samples, and where ANZECC guideline values were available, generally exceeded the values (Table 10).
+Several herbicides including metolachlor, atrazine, simazine, terbuthylazine, tebuthiuron, clopyralid, fluroxpyr were detected from the laboratory-analysed water samples, and where ANZECC guideline values were available, generally exceeded the values for 99% protection, but were below the recommended 95% protection levels (Table 10).
 These herbicides are consistent with agricultural / farming practices and their levels should be monitored in future.